-The debate among pit bull owners and the opposition heats up.
+The debate among pit bull owners and the opposition heat up.

 These attacks are not isolated.
-Every week we see headlines telling of horrendous pit-bull attacks that seem to come out of nowhere.
-One has to wonder why are so many pit-bulls roaming the streets?
-Where are the owners, why are the dogs out?
+Every week we see headlines telling of horrendous pit bull attacks that seem to come out of nowhere.
+One has to wonder why are so many pit bulls roaming the streets?
+Where are the owners, and why are the dogs out?

 It Starts With Responsibility